telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/appearance/re-style-row-border-width.md

 ---
-title: Re-Style Row Border Width
+title: Restyle the Width of Row Borders
-page_title: Re-Style Row Border Width | Kendo UI Scheduler
+page_title: Restyle the Width of Row Borders | Kendo UI Scheduler
-description: "Learn how to re-style the row border width in a Kendo UI Scheduler widget."
+description: "Learn how to restyle the row border width in a Kendo UI Scheduler widget."
+previous_url: /controls/scheduling/scheduler/how-to/re-style-row-border-width
 slug: howto_restyle_row_border_width_scheduler
 ---

-# Re-Style Row Border Width
+# Restyle the Width of Row Borders

-The example below demonstrates how to re-style the row border width in a Kendo UI Scheduler widget.
+The following example demonstrates how to restyle the width of the row border in a Kendo UI Scheduler widget.

 ###### Example